Di-as-po-ra

 The Institute for Black Intellectual and Cultural Life

 The Institute engages scholarship from the global Black diaspora and intersecting communities in order to support and expand networks at Dartmouth and beyond.
-We provide research grants, workshops, colloquia, and seminars that deepen explorations of the role members of the Black diaspora play in knowledge production and social formation.
+We provide research grants, workshops, colloquia, and seminars that deepen explorations of the role members of the Black diaspora play in knowledge production, scientific discovery, and social formation.

 The Institute for Black Intellectual and Cultural Life highlights the expansive scholarship of the Black diaspora, making Dartmouth a focal point for explorations of Black life in all of its permutations.
 We advance the scholarly, cultural, and creative expression of the Black community at Dartmouth and beyond, illuminating and preserving its connection to the American experience while also exploring the inter-connectedness of the Black diaspora.
 The Institute serves as a creative collective for communities at Dartmouth invested in pursuits that align with the center's core mission.